Alxandr/master-thesis/src/chapter-1/questions.md

   employed by NTNU?

 RQ2
-: What are some new challenges/changes in routine required by digital exams that could allow students to cheat?
+: How can the ability for students to cheat during digital exam solutions be reduced sufficiently so that digital exams are no more vulnerable to cheating than their pen-and-paper counterpart?

 **RQ1** relates to attempting to work around the security features in place by Safe Exam Browser and Inspera Assessment, attempting to get access to resources I should not have access to during the exam.
-With regards to **RQ2** it is likely to end up mostly as literary studies.
-However, if time permits I would like to perform some experiments with real exam invigilators and fake exams, though this will likely be left to future works.
+With regards to **RQ2** it will to some extend depend on what is discovered during **RQ1**.